fmazy/hyperclip/docs/source/index.rst

 This Python 3.5+ package implements volume computation of hypercubes clipped by hyperplanes.
 All methods implemented here have been proposed by Yunhi Cho and Seonhwa Kim (2020) in the article `"Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities." <https://doi.org/10.13001/ela.2020.5085>`_.
 An arxiv paper is available `here <https://arxiv.org/pdf/1512.07768.pdf>`_.

+The source code is available on the `Inria Gitlab instance <https://gitlab.inria.fr/fmazy/hyperclip>`_.

 Installation
 ------------